HP85-NL/Project-Hoogland-/README.md

 ## Business Context

-Hoogland is a fictional Dutch outdoor retailer modelled on the Bever/Decathlon archetype — 55 stores across the Netherlands, €379M net revenue, 80K loyalty members, 620 SKUs, and two years of transactional data (2024–2025).
-The business had no diagnostic capability to understand whether its promotions create or destroy value, which stores are under-allocated, or where working capital is trapped in slow-moving inventory.
+Hoogland is a fictional Dutch outdoor retailer modelled on the A.S.Advanture/ Decathlon archetype.
+55 stores across the Netherlands, €379M net revenue for two fiscal years, 80K loyalty members, 620 SKUs, and two years of transactional data (2024–2025).

+The problem is not the topline, it's what's hiding underneath it.
+Revenue has grown year on year, but management treats that growth as proof of health.
+It isn't.
+Beneath the surface, three structural issues are compounding unchecked:
+Margin leakage without accountability.
+The promotional calendar runs continuously: uitverkoop, Black Friday, seasonal campaigns - but nobody measures whether these promotions create net value or simply shift demand forward at a lower margin.
+Revenue goes up; profitability goes down.
+The business celebrates the first number and ignores the second.

+Capital trapped in the wrong places.
+The product catalogue has expanded over time, but nobody has asked which SKUs actually earn their shelf space.
+Slow-moving inventory accumulates across 55 stores, tying up working capital that could be reinvested in proven performers.
+Meanwhile, high-performing stores are under-allocated relative to their potential, while underperformers consume disproportionate resources.
+No diagnostic infrastructure.
+Data sits in disconnected CSV files such as sales, inventory, customers, weather, campaigns - with no governed warehouse connecting them.
+There is no single source of truth.
+Leadership decisions are based on topline revenue reports and gut feel, because nobody has built the analytical layer that answers: Which promotion actually made money?
+Which store deserves more investment?
+Where is capital being wasted?

-This project was structured as a **four-week consulting sprint**, delivering a governed data warehouse, an interactive BI layer, and a statistically validated hypothesis portfolio — all designed to surface actionable, euro-quantified recommendations for senior leadership.
+This project was built to close that gap: a governed data warehouse, an interactive BI layer, and a statistically validated hypothesis portfolio that quantifies every finding in euros.

 ---